Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Set up and main results

 \begin{theorem} Fix $s>0$, $\al\in(0,1)$ and $N\ge3$.
 For all $\e\in(-\e_*,\e_*)$, with $\e_*$ as in Theorem \ref{main}, there exists $a=a(\e,s,\al,N)$ such that, for all $V\in\mathcal{G}$ and all $W\in \TT_V $, with $\mathcal{G}$ and $\TT_V$ as in Theorem \ref{main}, there exists an analytic map $\mathfrak{i}_{\,\UU}\!:\TTT^\ZZZ_a\to\gsa$ such that the unique solution $u(x,t)$ to \eqref{nls} is of the form \eqref{unnumero} and has the following property: for all $\de>0$, there exists $\e_\star:=\e_{\star}(s,\al,N,\de)\le\e_*$ such that, for all $\e\in(-\e_\star,\e_\star)$, all $V\in\mathcal{G}$ and all $W\in \matA_{V,\de}$, the set $\mathfrak{i}_{\,\UU}(\TTT^\ZZZ)$ is a submanifold of $\gsa$ analytically homeomorphic to $\TTT^\ZZZ$. \end{theorem}

-We conclude by discussing more in detail the structure of the hulls of the almost-periodic solutions,\footnote{See footnote \ref{hull} for the definition of hull.} as it emerges from the proof of Theorem \ref{biascoappeso} in Section \ref{outro} (see in particular Remark \ref{crucial2}).
+We conclude by discussing more in detail the structure of the sets described by the hulls of the almost-periodic solutions,\footnote{See footnote \ref{hull} for the definition of hull.} as it emerges from the proof of Theorem \ref{biascoappeso} in Section \ref{outro} (see in particular Remark \ref{crucial2}).
 In order to prove Theorem \ref{biascoappeso} -- as well as Theorem\ref{main} -- we start by considering the NLS equation

 and ignoring for the time being the initial datum in \eqref{nls}.
 For $\e=0$, all solutions to \eqref{NLS2} are of the form

 that is of the form \eqref{unnumero} with $\uu_j(\f)=\uu_{{\rm lin},j}(\f):= c_j e^{\ii \f_j}$ and $\om=\omega_{\rm lin}:=\{j^2+V_j\}_{j\in\ZZZ} $.
 Then, we introduce the map